Yinggang-Zhang/SCION_Zhang2025/README.md

 Requires MATLAB.

 For more information on running the model see the Guidebook in the documentation folder.
-For scientific derivaiton see the journal articles listed in the Guidebook.
+For scientific derivation see the journal articles listed in the Guidebook.

 The model is under continual revision/extension by my research group and collaborators.
 For any queries or collaboration ideas please email ygzhang@nigpas.ac.cn or B.Mills@leeds.ac.uk